 Drum sanders are power machines for refinishing wood.
 The debate about whether making your drum sander is more cost-effective than buying an already made one has left people confused and unable to decide.
-The truth is buying a drum sander is slightly costly.
-Why spend money when you can build one affordably?
-Here, our technicians explains the steps on how to make a portable drum sander.
+To be honest, purchasing a drum sander can be a bit on the pricey side.

 Tools and Materials